-Table 2-6 Lights and their descriptions
+Table 2-5 Lights and their descriptions

 Component Description (1) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
 (2) Privacy key light (select products only) On: Privacy screen is on, which helps prevent side-angle viewing.
-(3) Ø Mute light On: Computer sound is off.Off: Computer sound is on.
-(4) Ź Microphone mute light On: Microphone is off.Off: Microphone is on.
-(5) Ø Camera privacy light On: Camera is disabled.Off: Camera is enabled.
-(6) ሀ Power light On: The computer is on.
+(3) Ń Mute light On: Computer sound is off.Off: Computer sound is on.
+(4) Ý Microphone mute light On: Microphone is off.Off: Microphone is on.
+(5) ሀ Power light On: The computer is on.
 Blinking (select products only): The computer is in the Sleep state, a power-saving state.
 The computer shuts off power to the display and other unnecessary components.
 Off: Depending on your computer model, the computer is off, in Hibernation, or in Sleep.
 Hibernation is the power-saving state that uses the least amount of power.
+(6) Camera light (select products only) On: The camera is in use.
 (7) Fn lock light On: The fn key is locked.
-For more information, see Hot keys (select products only) on page 15.
+For more information, see Hot keys (select products only) on page 14.

-Power key, speakers, and fingerprint reader
+Button, speakers, camera, and fingerprint reader